-Neo Rauch Dromos Painting 1993-2017 will present more than 60 works tracing the artist's career from his first solo exhibition in Leipzig in 1993 up to the present day.
-The exhibition will also include works by other artists from the private collection of Neo Rauch and his wife, Rosa Loy.
+Neo Rauch Dromos Painting 1993-2017 presents more than 60 works tracing the artist's career from his first solo exhibition in Leipzig in 1993 up to the present day.
+The exhibition also includes works by other artists from the private collection of Neo Rauch and his wife, Rosa Loy.

-A forthcoming publication accompanying the exhibition features texts by Ralph Keuning, Harald Kunde, Ulf Küster, Norman Rosenthal, and Klaus Werner.
+A publication accompanying the exhibition features texts by Ralph Keuning, Harald Kunde, Ulf Küster, Norman Rosenthal, and Klaus Werner.

 Coinciding with Neo Rauch's 2014 exhibition at the New York gallery, David Zwirner Books published At the Well.
 The catalogue features a text by historian and curator Norman Rosenthal, as well as a reprint of the classic Brothers Grimm fairy tale The Young Giant, which Rosenthal specifically chose to further expand his analysis of the relationship between fairy tales and Rauch's work.

 In 2010, Museum der bildenden Künste, Leipzig and Pinakothek der Moderne, Munich presented Begleiter, a two-venue retrospective of Neo Rauch's work.
 The exhibition featured 120 predominantly large-scale works from 1993 to 2010.
 This was the artist's first major museum survey.

 Hatje Cantz published the accompanying exhibition catalogue.
 The two-sided book was designed to reflect the exhibition's two parts and venues, and included contributions by Rauch's long-time colleagues, including fellow artists Michaël Borremans and Luc Tuymans.

 Pictured below: Installation view of Begleiter at the Pinakothek der Moderne, Munich (2010)